Klaudiusz16/React-Native-Expo-Starter/README.md

 To get started with the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `yarn install`.
 3. Run the project using `expo start`.

 ## Contributions

 We welcome contributions!
 If you have ideas for improving this starter kit, please create a pull request or open an issue.

-## License

-This project is available under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.